mckinsey/vizro/vizro-core/docs/pages/tutorials/explore-components.md

 You can use the [`Layout`][vizro.models.Layout] object to specify the placement and size of components on the page.
 To learn more about how to configure layouts, check out the [How to use layouts](../user-guides/layouts.md) in the user guide.

-You can optimize the layout by positioning the text at the top and the two charts side by side, giving them more space relative to the text component.
-Use the following
+The following layout configuration positions the text at the top and the two charts side by side, giving them more space relative to the text component:
-configuration:

 ```python
 grid=[ [0, 0],